Understanding the Great Commission: Making Disciples of All Nations

 - 5 min read

-Scholarship agrees with the church's mission, “make disciples of all Nations,” yet there seems to be much confusion on how disciples are made within the context of the Great Commission.
-R. T. France, speaking of the sentence structure, says, “The sentence structure is of a main verb in the imperative, “make disciples,” followed by two uncoordinated participles, “baptizing” and “teaching,” which spell out the process of making disciples.[1]
-The disagreement does not center around the uncoordinated participles, but rather the interpretation of “baptizing them in the name of the Father, Son, and Holy Spirit” (Matthew 28:19b).
-Several questions arise; what is baptism, in what are disciples baptized into, how does this happen?
+Scholarship aligns with the church's mission to “make disciples of all nations.”
+However, there is confusion about how disciples are made within the context of the Great Commission.
+R. T. France highlights the sentence structure, stating, “The sentence structure is of a main verb in the imperative, ‘make disciples,’ followed by two uncoordinated participles, ‘baptizing’ and ‘teaching,’ which spell out the process of making disciples.”[1]
+The disagreement does not focus on the participles but on the interpretation of “baptizing them in the name of the Father, Son, and Holy Spirit” (Matthew 28:19b).
+This raises several questions: What is baptism?
+What are disciples baptized into?
+How does this happen?

 Immersion in What?

-The subject of “baptism” is highly debated even today.
-Thus, it makes sense why there is little consensus on what Jesus is communicating in Matthew 28:19.
-Donald A. Hagner indicates that the disciples “baptize new disciples.”[2]
-The problem is that Jesus never said, “new disciples.”
-The insertion of “new” seems to be a presupposition that impacts his interpretation of βαπτίζοντες.
-Blomberg notes in passing, “Baptism will most naturally refer to that which John and Jesus have already practiced.”[3]
-The concept of water baptism seems to be the most common understanding shared by France, Hagner, and Morris.
+The topic of “baptism” is highly debated even today.
+It is understandable why there is little consensus on what Jesus communicates in Matthew 28:19.
+Donald A. Hagner points out that the disciples “baptize new disciples.”[2]
+However, Jesus never said “new disciples.”
+This insertion of “new” seems to be a presupposition that affects interpretation.
+Blomberg notes, “Baptism will most naturally refer to that which John and Jesus have already practiced.”[3]
+The concept of water baptism appears to be the most common understanding shared by France, Hagner, and Morris.

-Though R. T. France brings to light the possible presupposition here, noting that there is no indication that Jesus’s followers were baptized.[4]
-His conclusion is, “In that case the lack of explanation of baptism here (and of how water baptism relates to baptism with the Holy Spirit and fire) is to be explained by the fact that, despite Matthew’s earlier silence on the subject, the practice was already familiar to the disciples.”[5]
-France’s two statements seem to conflict; in one, there is no indication, and in the other, it is a fact that the disciples were familiar with the practice of baptism.
+R. T. France acknowledges the possible presupposition, noting that there is no indication that Jesus’s followers were baptized.[4]
+He concludes that the lack of explanation of baptism here (and how water baptism relates to baptism with the Holy Spirit and fire) is due to the practice being familiar to the disciples.[5]
+France’s two statements seem to conflict; one suggests there is no indication, while the other asserts that the disciples were familiar with the practice of baptism.

-To this end, James A. Brooks comments on Mark 10:38, “As for Jesus the metaphors “cup” and “baptism” signify his coming death.
-As for the disciples, they could refer to martyrdom but do not necessarily do so.
-They could refer to any kind of suffering for their religious faith.”[6]
-Here, Jesus seems to be using βαπτίζω as a reference to immersion into His death.
-This reference to death appears to be further explained by Paul in Romans 6:3-7,
+James A. Brooks comments on Mark 10:38, stating, “As for Jesus, the metaphors ‘cup’ and ‘baptism’ signify his coming death.”
+For the disciples, these could refer to martyrdom but do not necessarily do so.
+They could also refer to any suffering for their faith.[6]
+Here, Jesus seems to use βαπτίζω as a reference to immersion into His death.
+This reference to death is further explained by Paul in Romans 6:3-7:

 Or do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
 Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
 For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection, knowing this, that our old self was crucified with Him, in order that our body of sin might be done away with, so that we would no longer be slaves to sin; for he who has died is freed from sin.

-The New International Dictionary of New Testament Theology affirms this saying, “Baptism ‘to Christ’ is baptism ‘to His death’ (Rom.
+The New International Dictionary of New Testament Theology affirms this, stating, “Baptism ‘to Christ’ is baptism ‘to His death’ (Rom.
 6:3 ff.); it relates to Christ’s redemptive action.”[7]
-Furthermore, the Exegetical Dictionary of the New Testament says of Mark 10:38, “They will suffer with their Messiah, and thus experience something of the soul immersed in grief.”[8]
+Furthermore, the Exegetical Dictionary of the New Testament states regarding Mark 10:38, “They will suffer with their Messiah, and thus experience something of the soul immersed in grief.”[8]

 In the NAME